• Skip to primary navigation

 • Grate the peeled carrots on the larger box grater.
 Place them in a bowl.

-• Add a few tablespoons of nut milk to give it a runnier consistency, if desired.
+• Add the yogurt, lemon juice, honey, dried mint, sea salt, and pepper.
+Stir well.
+Add a few tablespoons of nut milk to give it a runnier consistency, if desired.
 Adjust the taste again and serve.

 Notes

-2. Check the buckwheat's package instructions regarding the cooking times, they can differ from pack to pack and sometimes a lot.
+2. Check the buckwheat's package instructions regarding the cooking times; they can differ from pack to pack and sometimes a lot.
 Check the buckwheat 2-3 minutes earlier than indicated on the package, just to make sure you don't overcook it.
-It should be soft but still, have a good bite.
+It should be soft but still have a good bite.
 Mushy buckwheat is not so good.

 Nutrition